-PACIFIC ISLANDS UNIVERSITY DOES NOT TOLERATE ANY FORM OF PLAGIARISM.
+PACIFIC ISLANDS UNIVERSITY DOES NOT TOLERATE ANY FORM OF PLAGIARISM

-Plagiarism is defined as using someone else's words or ideas without using quotation marks or citing (identifying) the author, source, and page number of the source.
-Plagiarism is a form of cheating.
-When students use information from a speaker/teacher, books, articles, or the Internet, even when they put the information in their own words, they need to tell where the ideas came from.
-Plagiarizing any other person's words or ideas carries serious consequences and will result in a failing grade for the assignment, potentially the class, and if repeated, a forced withdrawal from the school.
-For PIU's complete plagiarism policy and process, see the Student Handbook.
+Plagiarism is defined as using someone else's words or ideas without using quotations marks or citing (identifying) the author, source, and page number of the source.
+Plagiarism is a form of cheating and is not allowed at PIU.
+When students use information from a speaker/teacher, books, articles, or the Internet, even if they put the information in their own words, students need to tell where the ideas came from.
+Plagiarizing any other person's words or ideas carries serious consequences.
+In English classes, students will learn how to cite quotes and summarize information correctly.
+They are expected to use these skills in their writing assignments for all classes.
+Students who willingly allow other students to copy their work are also guilty of plagiarism because they aided in the process.
+The following steps will be taken when complete or a significant portion of plagiarism is detected in a student's work (partial plagiarism is left up to the discretion of the teacher).